AdobeDocs/developer-distribute/src/pages/support/index.md

 # Adobe Developer Distribution Support

-If you have questions about how to use Adobe Developer Distribution or you are looking to report bugs, make feature requests, and more, Developer Distribution provides multiple resources that can help.
+If you have questions about how to use Adobe Developer Distribution or you are looking to report bugs, make feature requests, and more, we provide resources here to help.

 ## Frequently Asked Questions

-Access a knowledge base of frequently asked questions and find answers to some of the most common questions asked by other Adobe Developer Console users.
+Access a knowledge base of frequently asked questions and find answers to some of the most common questions asked by other Developer Distribution users.
 This is a great place to start when needing answers to a question.

 Visit the [Adobe Developer Distribution FAQ](../guides/faq.md) to learn more.